vgrafe/nextjs-auth0-hasura/README.md

 You might want to get familiar with [nextjs' auth0 example](https://github.com/zeit/next.js/tree/canary/examples/auth0) first.
 This template leans heavily on it, and just adds Hasura on top of it.

-## Help needed!
+## Shortcomings - Help needed!

-I can't find out how to seamlessly pass the token via cookies as suggested from [Apollo's](https://github.com/apollographql/apollo-client/issues/4455) [documentation](https://github.com/apollographql/apollo-client/issues/4190) and [issues](https://github.com/apollographql/apollo-client/issues/41900).
+- The profile page won't display user data initially.
+I am shrugging this one off as my goal here is to demonstrate consuming Hasura's gql endpoint and only rely on auth0's idToken to do so.
+- I can't find out how to seamlessly pass the token via cookies as suggested from [Apollo's](https://github.com/apollographql/apollo-client/issues/4455) [documentation](https://github.com/apollographql/apollo-client/issues/4190) and [issues](https://github.com/apollographql/apollo-client/issues/41900).
 The current workaround is to set cookie manually after auth, but it's ugly and feels unnecessary when if should be provided out of the box by Apollo.

 ## Setup